Index

 Headlines

 - The overall number of school aged children with an Education, Health and Care Plan (EHCP) or with Special Educational Needs Support (SEN Support) has been steadily increased in Hull between 2016/17 and 2022/23 although the levels of increase have been smaller in more recent years.
-There were 8,110 pupils with special educational needs (either EHCP or SEN Support) in Hull schools for the 2022/23 school year representing 18.3% of all pupils.
-This percentage was statistically significantly higher than England at 17.3%.
+There were 8,774 pupils with special educational needs (either EHCP or SEN Support) in Hull schools for the 2023/24 school year representing 19.7% of all pupils.
+This percentage was statistically significantly higher than England at 18.4%.
+The percentages varied dramatically across Hull’s primary and secondary schools.
+For Hull’s 71 primary schools, the percentages ranged from 0.3% to 11.2% with EHCP and from 6.6% to 27.5% requiring SEN Support.
+For Hull’s 13 primary schools, the percentages ranged from 0.7% to 4.0% with EHCP and from 2.3% to 18.4% requiring SEN Support.
+All 807 pupils attending Hull’s six special schools had EHCP.

 - The percentage of pupils that speak English as an additional language and the numbers from minority ethnic backgrounds has increased quite sharply in the last decade.
-Overall, 17% of primary schools and 14% of secondary school pupils speak English as an additional language, and 22% of pupils are from non-White British backgrounds with a big impact on Eastern European migration in Hull in recent years.
+Overall, 20% of primary schools, 16% of secondary school pupils and 9% of pupils attending Hull’s special schools speak English as an additional language.
+It is estimated that these pupils speak around 122 different languages in total.

-- Overall Hull had a higher percentage of schools with either an outstanding or good rating than compared with the region or England as a whole, although this is primarily driven by primary schools, with secondary school performance being less impressive.
+- Overall Hull had a higher percentage of schools with either an outstanding or good rating than compared with the region or England as a whole.
+Hull’s special school performed the best, and performance was better across primary schools compared to secondary schools.

 - School absence rates in Hull are statistically significantly higher than England.
-Between the 2013/14 and 2020/21 school years, around 5% of all half-day school sessions were missed, but this has increased following the COVID-19 pandemic to 7.8% for Hull for the 2022/23 school year.
-One in five primary school pupils (20.7%) and almost one-third of secondary school pupils (31.7%) in Hull were persistently absent from school in that they missed 10% or more of all half-day sessions.
+Between the 2013/14 and 2020/21 school years, around 5% of all half-day school sessions were missed, but this has increased dramatically following the COVID-19 pandemic to 7.8% for Hull for the 2022/23 school year.
+Almost one in five primary school pupils (18.7%) and over three in ten secondary school pupils (30.4%) in Hull were persistently absent from school in that they missed 10% or more of all half-day sessions.
 The percentage of persistent absentees has been consistently and statistically significantly higher in Hull compared to England, but a similar pattern is observed with a similar increase for England following the pandemic.

-- Almost one in eight adults in Hull had no qualifications (12.4%) and the percentage of Hull’s population at each level of NVQ is consistently lower than that in the region and as Great Britain as a whole.
+- In 2022, almost one in eight adults in Hull had no qualifications (12.4%) and the percentage of Hull’s population at each level of NVQ is consistently lower than that in the region and as Great Britain as a whole.
+However, whilst the percentages with no qualifications has halved in 2023 (to 6.0%) based on data from the Annual Population Survey, in reality this is very unlikely to have occurred.
+This would mean around 10,000 Hull residents aged 16-64 who previously had no qualifications in 2022, gained qualifications in 2023.
+This is unrealistic and infeasible, and as a result throws doubt on the 2023 figures.

 - There were large differences in the percentage of people aged 16+ years without qualifications or with qualifications at degree level or higher.
 Based on the 2021 Census, one-third or more residents in areas of North Carr, Orchard Park, St Andrew’s & Docklands, Newington & Gipsyville and Marfleet had no qualifications.